RegD: Hierarchical Embeddings via Dissimilarity between Arbitrary Euclidean Regions: Method

-\paragraph{Construction} The depth dissimilarity serves as a similarity measure that quantifies the relationship between objects considering their hierarchical depth.
+The depth dissimilarity serves as a similarity measure that quantifies the relationship between objects considering their hierarchical depth.
 As we use set-inclusion relations to model the hierarchy, this hierarchical depth can be represented through the size of the regions, such as their volumes or diameters.
 Formally, the depth dissimilarity is defined as follows, where the size of the regions is represented by a function $f(\reg)$:

-\begin{defi}[Depth Dissimilarity] Let $\Regions$ be a collection of \emph{parameterized regions}\footnote{See Appendix \ref{app:general_reg} for a formal definition.
+\begin{defi}[Depth Dissimilarity] Let $\Regions$ be a collection of \emph{parameterized regions}\footnote{The formal definition is defer to Section \ref{app:general_reg} for simplicity.
 Examples as boxes and balls are shown in Example \ref{exp:dist_depth_ball}, \ref{exp:dist_depth_box}.} in the $n$-dimensional Euclidean space $\R^n$, i.e., each region $\reg \in \Regions$ is characterized by an $m$-dim parameter $\para(\reg) \in \mathbb{R}^m$.
 The depth dissimilarity between two regions $\reg_1,\reg_2 \in \Regions$, is defined as:

 where $\|\cdot\|_p$ is the $p$-norm (\textit{i.e.}, $||\x||_p=(\sum_i\x_i^p)^{1/p}$), and: \begin{itemize}[leftmargin=*] \item $g: \mathbb{R}_{\geq 0} \to \mathbb{R}_{\geq 0}$ is an increasing function such that $g(x) = 0$ if and only if $x = 0$, \item $f: \mathcal{R} \to \mathbb{R}_{>0}$ is a function that measures the size of regions.
 It satisfies: \( \lim_{\reg \to \emptyset} f(\reg) = 0\footnote{$\reg \to \emptyset$ indicates that the region $\reg$ shrinks to the empty set (\textit{e.g.}, its volume or diameter tends to zero).}. \) \end{itemize} \end{defi}